CONGRATULATIONS! You are likely reading this due to pregnancy or you've recently become a parent.

 Emma and Helen run a brilliant post natal Midwife Service that comes to your home after you return home from hospital with your baby (for up to six weeks).
 It is exactly the time when we need the calm reassurance of a qualified midwife that we can fire our questions to, whether it's feeding, poo'ing, wee'ing (your's or the baby's!), caring for baby or your lady bits / surgery post birth, or help with breastfeeding which most new mum's need, they visit you in your home and they won't have any expectations for you to change out of your pyjamas either.

-With our sincere thanks to Emma Gedge and Helen Donovan, for sharing their years of wisdom and for helping smooth our path into parenthood!
+With our sincere thanks to Emma Gedge and Helen Donovan, for sharing their years of wisdom and for helping smooth our path into parenthood and for Nurture and Grow for sponsoring this article!
 To read more about Helen, Emma and how you can access the expertise and support offered by Nurture & Grow, call 0413 309 213 or: